Lighthouse city: Stockholm

 Stockholm is growing rapidly and sometimes faces challenges of both keeping and developing its unique city character.
 A key priority is to ensure that Stockholm remains a sustainable city, while offering an attractive and inspiring living and working environment.The climate action group coordinates implementation and monitors the results of all climate actions undertaken in the city.
-Their long term aim is to become completely fossil-fuel free by 2040, with the immediate objective of reducing CO2eq to 3 tonnes per citizen by 2015.
+Their long term aim is to become completely fossil-fuel free by 2040.

 Which smart solutions are we using?

-Demonstration of the 12 smart solutions will take place in Årsta, a fast-growing district in the South of Stockholm.
+The 12 smart solutions are demonstrated in Årsta, a fast-growing district in the South of Stockholm.

 Low Energy District - solutions 1-4

 Reducing hotwater losses with new solutions, hot water converter losses